 20. Note: Since I plan to serve them after a few hours, I have added a good amount of oil so that they remain soft.
 If you plan to serve them immediately then you can add less oil.

-Serve Methi Thepla with plain curd (yogurt), lemon or Mango Pickle, Mango Chutney, or Mango Chunda.
+Serve Thepla with plain curd (yogurt), lemon or Mango Pickle, Mango Chutney, or Mango Chunda.
 The bitterness from the fenugreek pairs perfectly with the sweetness of the mango!

-Methi thepla are best when enjoyed either right away or later the same day.
+Methi Thepla are best when enjoyed either right away or later the same day.
 They will keep well for up to 3 to 4 days when you make them without curd.

 So if you want to have them later after a few days, do not add curd as it will lessen its shelf life.
 Simply knead the dough with water.
 Store cooled flatbreads in an airtight container and keep at room temperature.